Verona Hotels & City Breaks

 - Archaeological Museum

-- Piazza dei Signori
+- Visit the statue of Dante in Piazza dei Signori

 Located right in the heart of Medieval Verona, the extensively renovated and sumptuously furnished...

 Benefiting from a prime location on a quiet street just 50m from Verona's beautifully preserved...

 The Grand Hotel is an elegant four star property and only a five-minute walk from the café filled...